jrs-innovation-center/CODEcampAS/2-first-web-site/name.md

 > If you want to see your page online simply click the up arrow box next to the web address and it will show the web page in another tab.

 # Congratulations!
-You have created your first web site, click the next link to keep going!
+You have created your first web site.
+Click the `next` link below to keep going!

 [Index](.) | [Next](story)